deepdoctection/deepdoctection/docs/tutorials/index.rst

 Tutorials offer a deeper introduction to **deep**\doctection and cover topics to enable experiments and further development.
-For a more application-related access, we refer to the notebooks that can found in the respective folder.
+For a more application-related access, we refer to the notebooks that can be found in the respective folder.

 .. toctree::